isomerpages/mlaw-marketingshopfront/_legal-services/4-future-proofing.md

 This programme is launched by the Ministry of Law in partnership with Han Culture & Education Group.

 Click here to find out more.

+### SkillsFuture Study Award for Legal Industry

+Singapore lawyers who wish to be foreign qualified can apply for this award which is jointly administered by Ministry of Law and SkillsFuture Singapore, to take the New York State Bar Exam and the Qualified Lawyers Transfer Scheme (for qualification as solicitors in England and Wales).

+Click [here](https://programmes.myskillsfuture.sg/Portal/ProgramDetails.aspx?ProgID=P00000059) to find out more.